mmulqueen/odswriter/README.md

  - Includes support for datetime, date and time types
  - Includes support for Decimal type
  - Compatible with Python 2.7 and 3.3 (and probably others)
+ - Support for writing formulae (but not evaluating their results)

 License
 -----------